FilipeMar/editable/README.md

         )
         ```
   - `createButtonLabel`:  Label for the create new row button

 ### Save methods

+!`Note`! that these methods must be submitted to create the widget with the respective functionality.

 - `onSubmitted`:  [onSubmitted] callback is triggered when the enter button is tapped (for desktop users)
      Or when edit is complete(on mobile) on a table data cell